Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - HTTP requests are redirected to HTTPS by Front Door natively.

 - The DNS zone `links.soundscape.scottishtecharmy.org` is a child of the existing `soundscape.scottishtecharmy.org` zone in the shared RG, with an A record aliased to the Front Door endpoint.

+# Usage metrics architecture

+Long-term usage metrics — iOS and photon request and session counts, pmtiles downloads, and successful offline-map downloads — are collected into a small PostgreSQL database that [Superset](https://superset.apache.org/) can be pointed at for trend visualisation.
+The raw data already exists in Log Analytics and Application Insights, but with limited retention; this store keeps it indefinitely in a convenient form for external graphing.

+The store lives in its own resource group, `soundscape-metrics`.
+It contains an **Azure Database for PostgreSQL Flexible Server** (Burstable B1ms — the smallest managed size) with a single narrow table, `usage_metrics`, holding one row per (hour, metric name, source resource group, country).
+It also contains the **shared reader** function app, which queries the shared Front Door Log Analytics workspace for the iOS and photon counts.

+The **same code** (`src/usagemetrics/`) is deployed a second time as the **Android reader** function app, in the Android instance RG, which queries that instance's Application Insights for the Cloudflare (`cfmetrics`) pmtiles and offline-map counts.
+One codebase serves both, parametrised by the `METRICS_SOURCE` app setting (`frontdoor` vs `cloudflare`); each writes only its own metric names.
+There are therefore two readers but a single database.

+- **Authentication.** Both readers authenticate everywhere with Microsoft Entra tokens, with no stored passwords: each has a dedicated, least-privilege User-Assigned Managed Identity that reads Log Analytics and writes to Postgres through an Entra-mapped database role.
+Superset is the only password user — a read-only `superset_ro` role whose password is held in Key Vault, reached through a firewall rule for Superset's source IP.

+- **Schedule and backfill.** Each reader runs nightly on a timer: it re-reads a trailing window and upserts on the natural key, so late-arriving data is corrected and rows are never deleted (data that ages out of Log Analytics survives in Postgres).
+Each also exposes an on-demand HTTP backfill route, used to populate history on first deploy.
+The two sources have different retention (Front Door ~30 days, Application Insights ~90 days), so the backfill reaches back correspondingly further for the Cloudflare metrics.

+See [infradeploy.md](infradeploy.md#usage-metrics-resource-group-deployment) for deploying the shared store, [androiddeploy.md](androiddeploy.md#deploying-in-azure) for the Android reader, and [operations.md](operations.md#usage-metrics-database) for connecting to the database (including from Superset).